PaddlePaddle/RocketQA/README.md

 ```

 ####  Train Your Own Model
-To train your own models, you can use 'train()' function with your dataset and parameters.
+To train your own models, you can use 'train()' function with your dataset and parameters.The training data format refers to ./examples/data/cross.train.tsv, which contains 4 columns: query, title, para, label (0 or 1), separated by "\t"

 ```python
 import rocketqa